THCLab/keri-python-ffi/README.md

 Output `.so` file is copied to `ffi/python/libs` folder.

 ### Examples
+To run supply chain example go to `ffi/python` and run:

+    python3 pack.py

+Then open another terminal and run:

+    python3 pack_management.py

-To run example go to `ffi/python` and run:
+To run controller example go to `ffi/python` and run:

     python3 controller_example.py